Andrew-Lackie/Notes/README.md

 # Notes using vimwiki

+## Prerequisites
+In vim set the following:

+  set nocompatible
+  filetype plugin on
+  syntax on

 My comprehensive notes.
-Topics included:
+Topics:

 1.)
 Finance - Algorithmic day trading, technical analysis, and fundamental analysis notes from various books.